rubenwardy/minetest_modding_book/_en/basics/getting_started.md

 This means that you can override Game mods by placing a mod with the same name in the global mod location.

+Minetest enables Game and World mods for a specific world automatically whereas Global mods have to be toggled in the main menu.

 The actual location of each mod load path depends on what operating system you're using, and how you installed Minetest.